-Early implementations of agile methods include Rational Unified Process (1994), Scrum (1995), Crystal Clear, Extreme Programming (1996), Adaptive Software Development, Feature Driven Development (1997), and Dynamic Systems Development Method (DSDM) (1995).
-After the Agile Manifesto was published in 2001 these have since been referred to collectively as "agile methodologies",
+Early implementations of agile methods include Rational Unified Process (1994), Scrum (1995), Crystal Clear, Extreme Programing (1996), Adaptive Software Development, Feature Driven Development (1997), and Dynamic Systems Development Method (DSDM) (1995).
+After the Agile Manifesto was published in 2001, these have since been referred to collectively as "agile methodologies."

-While agile is now being applied and discussed around software development, the core of agile is also about the ability to structure organizations in such a way that they can embrace change and adapt quickly to service the customers in their ever changing needs.
-However, taking a big bang approach to agile is not really a viable option for many organizations, as most successful adoptions of agile are tailored to the strengths and limitations of the specific organization.
+Although Agile is now being applied and discussed around software development, the core of Agile is also about the ability to structure organizations in such a way that they can embrace change and adapt quickly to service the customers in their ever-changing needs.
+However, taking a big-bang approach to Agile is not really a viable option for many organizations, as most successful adoptions of Agile are tailored to the strengths and limitations of the specific organization.

-Like any other change, agile adoption is not always welcomed right away and faces resistance.
-Organizations observe many types of frictions which reduce the momentum during agile implementation.
+Like any other change, Agile adoption is not always welcomed right away and faces resistance.
+Organizations observe many types of frictions that reduce the momentum during Agile implementation.
 These frictions absorb energy because of the resistance at various levels.
 Friction is not a fundamental force but occurs because of the turbulence caused by the change.
-There are three main types of frictions which are applied to the strategy linkage, organization, processes, and the technical agility.
-In this way, agile is referred to as a mind-set, change, flexibility, non-functional requirement (link to strategy and
+Three main types of frictions apply to the strategy linkage, organization, processes, and technical agility.
+In this way, Agile is referred to as a mindset, change, flexibility, nonfunctional requirement (link to strategy and goals), culture, and the ways of working, approach, or philosophy.
+This section discusses the basic definition of agility and introduces the agile features-the characteristics, values, principles, and practices of which Agile is composed.